 The neighborhood is a great part of town to explore, and this Asian eatery is a can’t-miss from all Tacoma North End restaurants.
 I love the delicate fish cakes available as an add-on to any entree and the Tonkotsu is the best.
 The Japanese fried chicken also comes highly rated.

 Get a taste of the Far East in the Far West restaurant in Tacoma’s North End.

 Le Sel Bistro (water views, fine dining, central)

 From the outside, this sliver of a restaurant looks like it might belong somewhere in lower Manhattan — unassuming and quirky.
-Inside the smells delight and decor invites and the outdoor patio (enclosed in a clear plastic curtain in winter) offers a uniquely fancy yet inclusive environment to enjoy brunch with friends or a romantic dinner with a special someone.
+Inside the smells, delight, and decor invites and the outdoor patio (enclosed in a clear plastic curtain in winter) offer a uniquely fancy yet inclusive environment to enjoy brunch with friends or a romantic dinner with a special someone.

 The French-inspired food floats delicate sauces around amazing morsels of taste.
 The mushroom medley is a delightful mix of textures with a poached egg and an elegant light sauce, but for a heartier option try the crab cake Benedict.

 The deck is perched on the side of a steep bank so views of the famous Tacoma industrial zone are broad and open.
-Great food and great views rule at this North End Tacoma restaurant.
+Great food and great views among the Tacoma North End restaurants.

 Wooden City (fine dining, central)

 This Edison bulb beaming, steel and wood combining eatery might feel just as comfortable in Brooklyn or Portland, but adds a uniquely Tacoma “grit city” vibe to the world of outstanding food and even better service.